Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review

-\textbf{Global vs.~local XAI methods}: Another axis which defines XAI tools is represented by the \emph{scope} of the method.
+\textbf{Global vs.~local XAI methods}: Another axis that defines XAI tools is represented by the \emph{scope} of the method.
 If the tool delves into properties of the model as a whole, then the scope is said to be \emph{global}; conversely, when the tool investigates the model behavior around one data point, then the scope is said to be \emph{local}.
 Concerning the LR example before, the model's coefficients can be thought of as global explanations, since they define a global behaviour of the model irrespective of the specific data point considered.
 On the other hand, as an example of local explanation, we can consider \emph{feature attribution} in the context of image classification using CNNs.
 For feature attribution, we indicate the action of identifying which variables contribute the most to producing the prediction.
-In the case of image classification, it may be of interest to elicit \emph{important} pixels that led a given picture to be classified in a given category; this is an example of a local explanation since we are gaining knowledge of the behaviuor of the model only on the current image, without trying to infer the global properties of the model.
+In the case of image classification, it may be of interest to elicit \emph{important} pixels that led a given picture to be classified in a given category; this is an example of a local explanation since we are gaining knowledge of the behavior of the model only on the current image, without trying to infer global properties.
 In the case of NNs, it is often hard to identify such global rules for explaining predictions; thus, local explanations are often preferred \citep{wu2020towards}.
-Despite being limited in scope, local explanations can be used to extrapolate global information about the models, as, for instance, in the works by \cite{wu2020towards} and \cite{setzu2021glocalx}.
+Despite being limited in scope, local explanations can be used to extrapolate global information about the models \cite{wu2020towards,setzu2021glocalx}.

 \textbf{Model-agnostic vs.~model-specific XAI methods}: A final property of the XAI tools to be considered is the \emph{specificity} to limited classes of models. \emph{Model-agnostic} tools are XAI methods that, due to how they are constructed, can be applied to any AI model, while \emph{model-specific} tools are restricted to limited classes of models.
-In the aforementioned case of feature attribution, methods like LIME and SHAP are considered model-agnostic; on the other hand, techniques like CAM and Grad-CAM \citep{selvaraju2017gradcam} are applicable only in case of CNNs for classification, although the latter has been extended to other NN architectures, like Vision Transformers \citep{chefer2021transformer}, or to other tasks, like regression \citep{kafri2023gradcam}.